awsdocs/amazon-detective-admin-guide/doc_source/detective-source-data-about.md

 Detective has strict quotas on the volume of data it allows in each behavior graph\.
 The data volume is the amount of data per day that flows into the Detective behavior graph\.

-Detective enforces these quotas when a master account enables Detective, and when a member account accepts an invitation to contribute to a behavior graph\.
+Detective enforces these quotas when an administrator account enables Detective, and when a member account accepts an invitation to contribute to a behavior graph\.
-+ If the data volume for a master account exceeds 2\.4 TB per day, then the master account cannot enable Detective\.
++ If the data volume for an administrator account exceeds 2\.4 TB per day, then the administrator account cannot enable Detective\.
 + If the added data volume from a member account would cause the behavior graph to exceed 2\.4 TB per day, the member account cannot be enabled\.

 The data volume for a behavior graph also can grow naturally over time\.
 Detective checks the behavior graph data volume each day to make sure that it does not exceed the quota\.